-The quality of disclosures in respect of trends and factors likely to affect the future development, performance or the position of the company's business was improved compared to the prior year with 90% of portfolio companies achieving at least a good standard (2014: 68%).
-However, disclosures still lacked a forward-looking orientation supported by qualitative or quantitative information.
+The quality of disclosures in respect of trends and factors likely to affect the future development, performance or the position of the company's business has decreased in the current year.
+Only 29% of companies achieved a good level of compliance (2015: 80%) and 14% were excellent or "best in class" (2015:10%).
+Disclosures remain general in nature and mostly limited to the next 12-month period, which is also a common trend in the FTSE 350.